Linux For Normies (from a normie's point of view)

 Be careful in case you might need proprietary drivers, some linux distros DO NOT support proprietary drivers at all.

-Moreover, I would suggest checking out QEMU along with KVM for emulating games. ( This video is a great example - it performs quite well, admittedly the user has an above average setup.)
+Moreover, for those who are tech-savvy, I would suggest checking out QEMU along with KVM for emulating games.

 The artists actually strive on Linux.
 3D artists have access to programs like Blender which can be used for rendering absolutely stunning animations.